AtmosphericX/AtmosphericX/project/docs/pages/widgets/polywarn.md

 - **Statements**
 - Other polygon based alerts

-PolyWarn is particularly useful for live broadcasts, as it can notify both the chaser and their viewers the moment they enter a significant weather alert area.
+Polywarn is particularly useful for live broadcasts, as it can notify both the chaser and their viewers the moment they enter a significant weather alert area.

 See more on [Tracking](/configurations/sources#tracking) with **Spotter Network** and **RealtimeIRL**.